odoo/documentation/content/applications/inventory_and_mrp/inventory/management/products/usage.rst

 product.
 If you are selling cans of soda, the packagings would be a 6-Pack, a 15-Pack or even a pallet.

-In Odoo, packagings are used for indicative purpose on sales/purchase orders and transfers.
+In Odoo, packagings are used for indicative purposes on sales/purchase orders and transfers.
 The main difference between packagings and units of measure is that packagings are defined at product level while UoMs are generic.